 “Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest.
 Take my yoke upon you, and learn from me; for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”

-The great anonymous prophet of the Babylonian exile (Second Isaiah), was summoned by God to comfort and strengthen the people, whose memories were haunted by the destruction of their holy city, Jerusalem.
+The great anonymous prophet of the Babylonian exile (Second Isaiah), was summoned by God to comfort and inspire a people whose memory was haunted by national defeat and destruction.
 Their family bonds as well as their familiar ways of life had been shattered.
-The prophet imagined them saying : "My way is hidden from the Lord, and my right is disregarded by my God."
+The prophet imagined them saying : “My way is hidden from the Lord, and my right is disregarded by my God.”
 As we read yesterday, God summoned Isaiah to comfort these desolate people and to announce their return to their own land along the way of the Lord.
-In response to God's inspiration, he composed the melodious, richly theological poems in chapters 40-55.
+In response to God’s inspiration, he composed the melodious, richly theological poems in chapters 40-55.
 As he comforted the people, he stirred their hopes.

 Whenever we show trust in people, we strengthen them and so make their burden light.
 If we sense that someone has great hopes in us — not just in what we can do for them but rather in us — we are complimented and buoyed up, almost enabled to soar with eagle’s wings!